Overview of the treatment of classical Hodgkin lymphoma in adults

 OVERVIEW OF SELECTION OF THERAPY

-Over the past century, Hodgkin lymphoma (HL) has been converted from a uniformly fatal disease to one that is curable in approximately 75 percent of patients worldwide.
+Over the past century, HL has been converted from a uniformly fatal disease to one that is curable in approximately 75 percent of patients worldwide.
 While the majority of patients will be cured of their lymphoma, treatment-related toxicities have become a competing cause of late mortality.
 As such, the selection of therapy must balance the desire to maintain a high rate of cure and the need to minimize long-term complications.
 Treatment has evolved such that patients with early stage disease can achieve long term remission with less intensive therapy, while more intensive therapy is reserved for patients with advanced stage disease.
 Despite agreement that therapy should be tailored to the stage of disease, there is some disagreement regarding what should constitute intensive and less intensive therapy.

 The endpoint of many clinical trials is freedom from recurrence.
 Although in many studies an increased relapse risk in one treatment arm does not translate into a survival difference, survival differences are often seen in the following situations: